California Senate Bill 79: ADU construction

 In 2016, California lawmakers removed local barriers to accessory dwelling unit (ADU) construction by passing Senate Bill 1069.
 This was later updated in 2017 with Senate Bill 229 and Assembly Bill 494.
 These bills modified single-family zoning throughout California by requiring speedy local approval of up to 1,200 square foot secondary units on all residential property in California, including land zoned for single-family homes.
-In 2019, the law was updated with Assembly Bill 68 to allow up to 500 of the 1,200 square feet to be designated a "junior accessory dwelling unit"; some commentators said this amounted to de facto triplex zoning throughout the state.
+In 2019, the law was updated with Assembly Bill 68 to allow up to 500 sqft of the 1200 sqft to be designated a "junior accessory dwelling unit"; some commentators said this amounted to de facto triplex zoning throughout the state.

 HOME Act

 In 2021, SB 9, the California HOME Act, which was co-sponsored by Wiener, was signed into law, legalizing up to two units to be constructed across the state.
 Under the law, ADUs and JADUs can be built on a HOME Act project provided that the total number of dwellings does not exceed the amount allowed under the HOME Act.